RejsRejsRejs » Destinations » South America » Uruguay » Uruguay: Travel guide to the overlooked country

 Spend a week or two in Uruguay

-The trip starts in Montevideo, where I think it's important to be there on the weekend.
+The trip starts in Montevideo, where it is important to be there during the weekend.

 In the Barrio Sur neighborhood, you can experience a fantastic vegetable market on Saturdays, which stretches over half a kilometer.
 Primarily selling fruit and vegetables, cheese and meat, but there are also several stands with a lot of different knick-knacks, clothes and shoes.